REPORT ON CORPORATE GOVERNANCE

 • Formulation of the criteria for determining qualifications, positive attributes and independence of Directors and recommend to the Board a policy, relating to the remuneration of the Directors, key managerial personnel and other employees.

-• Formulation of criteria for evaluation of Independent Directors and the Board.
+• Formulation of criteria for evaluation of performance of Independent Directors and the Board.

 • Devising a policy on Board diversity.

 • Identifying the persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board their appointment and removal.